chrisco/ts/README.md

 ### Section 15 (Writing JavaScript for Our Header Menu): Lecture 41 (How to Avoid jQuery Spaghetti)

-* Begin coding mobile menu and its functionality using jQuery.
+* Begin styling and building functionality (using jQuery) for mobile menu.
-* TODO: Refactor to just use plain JS).
+* TODO: Refactor to just use plain JS?

 ### Section 15 (Writing JavaScript for Our Header Menu): Lecture 42 (Adjusting Our Menu)

-* Style mobile menu for small screens.
+* Finish styling mobile menu for small screens.
 * Fade and zoom transitions.

+### Section 16 (Revealing Elements on Scroll): Lecture 43 (Revealing Elements on Scroll)

+*